 PFAS (Per- and Polyfluoroalkyl Substances) Resources

 GMCG is committed to protecting water resources in the Ossipee Watershed.
 PFAS are an emerging contaminant, meaning their full impacts on human health are not yet known.
-While GMCG is not equipped to sample for PFAS, we will continue to stay informed with the latest PFAS information and keep the community updated on how PFAS are affecting our area.
+While GMCG is not currently equipped to sample for PFAS, we will continue to stay informed with the latest PFAS information and keep the community updated on how PFAS are affecting our area.

 GMCG is not responsible for the content of the links shared below, and we do not monitor these links to ensure their validity.